-If you are unsure if there is already an inventory directory on the computer, look in the /home/oracle/oraInst.loc file.
+To determine if an inventory directory already exists on the computer, look in the /etc/oraInst.loc file.
 This file lists the location of the inventory directory and the group who owns it.
 If the file does not exist, the computer does not have Oracle products installed on it.